menu

 Demographics

-The education level of Warsaw citizens is a little higher than the average for US cities and towns: 21.15% of adults in Warsaw have at least a bachelor's degree.
+The population of Warsaw overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Warsaw, 21.15% have at least a bachelor's degree.

 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warsaw residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Warsaw include German, Irish, English, Polish, and Italian.